Cycling the Pyrenees: 5 climbs we think you should ride

 Col du Portet

 While this is classified as a mountain pass, the road over the top turns to gravel and provides access to Lac de l’Oule so you will return the same way you came up.
-We spent some time in Saint Lary Soulan in 2016 when this climb was relatively unknown and as such we have not had a chance to ride it ourselves yet.
+I spent some time in Saint Lary Soulan in 2016 when this climb was relatively unknown and as such I have not had a chance to ride it myself yet.
+I hope to recify that in 2023.
+Even though I have not ridden it, it was worthy of inclusion due to the altitude.

 Col de Tentes

-The road to Col de Tentes is a beautiful climb that takes you right up to the Spanish border and we included it for the scenery.
+The road to Col de Tentes is a beautiful climb that takes you right up to the Spanish border and I included it for the spectacular scenery.
 It’s a climb that has never appeared in the Tour de France and is very unlikely to ever appear.
 Why?
 It’s located in the Pyrenees National Park where the granting of permits to run an event like the Tour de France is not allowed.
-We had never heard of it prior to our visit in 2013 when we saw it mentioned in a local cycling guide we picked up at the tourist information centre.
-It is one that we have cycled a number of times since and always love.
+I had never heard of it prior to our visit in 2013 when I saw it mentioned in a local cycling guide I picked up at the tourist information centre.
+It is one that I have cycled a number of times since and always love.

 The climb officially starts in Luz Saint Sauveur and is 29km in length at an average gradient of 5.2%.
 The first 19km is nice and gentle as you ride alongside the river to the small village of Gavarnie.
 It’s well worth a quick stop here on the way up or down and there are cafés and restaurants to enjoy a drink or bite to eat.
 After Gavarnie though, the road pitches up steeply and you will regularly encounter gradients of 10% or more.
 From the top of the road climb it’s another 2km through to the Spanish border.
 You will need to walk this last section though as bikes are not permitted to be ridden.